U8NWXD/oppia-wiki/Tips-for-common-editors.md

     ![GitLens annotation](images/commonEditors/vscodeGitLens.png)

   * `Python` provides improved language support for Python.
-JavaScript and TypeScript support are built-in to Code.
 To configure the extension, we need to:

     * Set the `PYTHONPATH` environment variable.
 In a `.env` file at the root of the `oppia/` repository, add these lines: